flame-opensource/threaded.js/README.md

     clearTimeout(__jointimeoutN__);
 ```
 Using the AST processor only inside a thread environment (inside a thread).
-Using it somewhere else will throw the error : `ThreadError: IsolatedThread.join method can't be called outside thread environment`
+Using it somewhere else will throw the error : `ThreadError: Thread.join or ThreadGroup.join or IsolatedThread.join method can't be called outside thread environment`

 ---